JohnW876/johnwithey1/README.md

 ## Technologies Used
+* [Gitpod](https://www.gitpod.io/) Gitpod IDE was used to dvelop the website.
 * The programming languages HTML & CSS are both used in this project.
-* Bootstrap 4 is a framework used to make the website responsive on all devices.
+* [Bootstrap](https://getbootstrap.com/) framework is used to make the website responsive on all devices.
-* FontAwesome is used to provide social media icons.
+* [FontAwesome](https://fontawesome.com/v4.7.0/) is used to provide social media icons.
-* Google Fonts is used to provide styling to all type on the website.
+* [Google Fonts](https://fonts.google.com/) is used to provide styling to all type on the website.
 I opted for a single font of ‘Spartan’ to add to the minimalist theme.
+* [Real Favicon Generator](https://realfavicongenerator.net/) is used to create the favicon files and code in html page heads.

 ## Testing